Skip Breadcrumb Links

 The Immigration and Refugee Board (IRB) has stated there will be a prioritizing of pending Ukrainian files.

 The Canada Border Services Agency (CBSA) has an Administrative Deferral of Removals (ADR) in place for Ukraine.
 An ADR is a temporary measure that can delay a removal order that would normally require a person to leave Canada immediately.
-You can read more about this the ADR on the CBSA website.
+You can read more about the ADR on the CBSA website.

 Canadian citizens and permanent residents can apply for sponsoring eligible family members to come to Canada.
 Applications should be submitted through the regular process.
 IRCC will prioritize applications if the family member you’re sponsoring is: